 Working is prohibited for Women

 Underlying social attitudes about the role of women are, arguably, some of the biggest barriers India’s women face.
 Traditionally men didn’t like their daughters or wives to earn money.
 For them, working with other men is equivalent to compromising women’s purity and safety.
-Furthermore, people perceive women’s absence at home negatively impact the well being of the entire family and the upbringing of the children.
+Furthermore, people perceive women’s absence at home negatively impacts the well-being of the entire family and the upbringing of the children.
 Some families look down upon women’s attempts at economic freedom.

 McKinsey did a global survey where they asked two questions to both men and women- “When jobs are scarce, men should have more right to a job than women” and “When a mother works for pay, the children suffer.”
 Half or more of the respondents in India agreed with both statements.